MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/README.md

 ## KPSS Level = 0.25056, Truncation lag parameter = 7, p-value = 0.1
 ```

-**Interpretation of the results**
+✍🏻 **Interpretation of the results**

 **ADF test**.
 This test showed that $p-value < 0.05$, therefore we reject $H_0$.
 As a result, the series is stationary.

 **KPSS test**.
 This test showed that $p-value > 0.05$, therefore we fail to reject $H_0$.
 As a result, the series is stationary.

-Next, we will plot the ACF
+Next, we have to plot the ACF

 ```r
 acf(diff_data,lag.max = 24, main = "ACF after first diff")
 ```

-**Result**
+📊 **Result**

 <img src="https://github.com/MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/blob/main/Data/ACF-after-first-diff.png" width="700" height="500">

-**Interpretation of the results**
+✍🏻 **Interpretation of the results**

-After the first differencing, we obtained a stationary series without significant autocorrelations, which indicates that long-term dependencies and the trend component were successfully removed.
+After the first differencing we obtained a stationary series without significant autocorrelations which indicates that long-term dependencies and the trend component were successfully removed.
 Next, will plot the PACF

 ```r
 pacf(diff_data,lag.max = 24, main = "PACF after first diff")
 ```

-**Result**
+📊 **Result**

 <img src="https://github.com/MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/blob/main/Data/PACF-after-first-diff.png" width="700" height="500">

-**Interpretation of the results**
+✍🏻 **Interpretation of the results**

-After the first differencing, the series became closer to stationarity.
-The PACF shows a significant negative correlation at lag 1, while the subsequent values decay quickly and remain within the confidence intervals.
+After the first differencing the series became closer to stationarity.
+The PACF shows a significant negative correlation at lag 1 while the subsequent values decay quickly and remain within the confidence intervals.

 ## Transforming the original series to achieve stationarity and applying additional transformations

 ### First Differencing

-After the first differencing, the ADF and KPSS tests confirmed that the series became stationary.
+After the first differencing the ADF and KPSS tests confirmed that the series became stationary.

 ### Logarithm Transformation